DIGITAL ELECTRONICS: FUNDAMENTALS AND LABORATORY (MODULE 2)

 The notes of the lectures and exercises will be available to students and shared on the Elly web site.

 The module provides for mainly laboratory activities, where will be used some applications for Windows operating system.
 These applications will enable both the simulations and the hardware implementations of digital circuits, using protyping boards as Arduino.

-The exam includes an evaluation of laboratory activity and a written test with exercises on the topics covered during the course.
+The exam includes an evaluation of laboratory activity with the development of a project.

 Additional educational materials will be available accessing to the web site Elly of the Department of Engineering and Architecture of the University of Parma.